 Section 6.
 Annual leave for emergency purposes may be requested when unforeseen circumstances prevent the request and approval of leave in advance and will be considered subject to workload considerations.
 Should an emergency arise which prevents an employee from reporting to work, the employee shall request annual leave by telephone to his immediate supervisor.
-If the employee's immediate supervisor is unavailable, the employee will provide information as to how he may be contacted if the supervisor.
+If the employee's immediate supervisor is unavailable, the employee will provide information as to how he may be contacted if the supervisor desires to do so.
+All such information received will be relayed to an appropriate supervisor.
 Normally, requests shall be made before the start of the work shift or, where not practicable, as soon as circumstances permit.
 In making such requests, the employee will provide information concerning the basis for the expected duration of his absence.
 It is understood that call-in requests for annual leave will not normally be approved in cases where there is considered to be insufficient justification for the absence or where the reason for the absence is such that leave could have been requested in advance.